 - Personnel of HR Departments – All Personal Data relating to Human Resources and Recruitment.

-- Personnel of Finance Departments – Personal Data to the extent related to company and employee transactions.
+- Personnel of Finance Departments – Personal Data to the extent related to company and employee, seafarer or contractor transactions.

-- Direct Supervisors – Elements of Personal Data to the extent permitted in jurisdiction, to the extent necessary to evaluate, establish, and maintain the employment relationship, conduct reviews, handle compliance obligations, and similar matters.
+- Direct Supervisors – Elements of Personal Data to the extent permitted in the jurisdiction, to the extent necessary to evaluate, establish, and maintain the employment, seafarer or contractual relationship, conduct reviews, handle compliance obligations, and similar matters.

-- Department managers searching for new employees – Personal data of job candidates contained in job applications to the extent allowed by relevant laws and departmental needs.
+- Department Managers searching for new employees, seafarers or contractors – Personal data of job candidates contained in job applications to the extent allowed by relevant laws and departmental needs.

-- Senior Supervisors – Elements of Personal Data to the extent permitted in jurisdiction, to the extent necessary to evaluate, establish, and maintain the employment relationship, conduct reviews, handle compliance obligations, and similar matters.
+Senior Supervisors – Elements of Personal Data to the extent permitted in the jurisdiction, to the extent necessary to evaluate, establish, and maintain the employment, seafarer or contractual relationship, conduct reviews, handle compliance obligations, and similar matters.